 An Email Marketer may reason: My last campaign worked like a charm.
 Today I am rushed to get out this week’s special so I’m reusing the Subject Line from my last mailing.
 Better yet, I am just going to say BIG SALE in the Subject Line and leave it at that.

 Suggestion: Make it a point to add relevance to your email Subject Line, make it interesting and relevant enough to open.
 Consider using a call to action subject, targeted specifically to the recipient.

 6. Subscriber Perspective: I hate receiving emails with no contact information, especially an email that includes a great offer because I know I’ll have questions.

 An Email Marketer may reason: My new newsletter template only contains a link to my order form.
 I did not want to spend a lot of time on this so I decided to leave off the contact information, besides who scrolls all the way to the bottom of an email anyway?

 Action to take: Comply with CAN-SPAM Act, a law that sets the rules for commercial email.
 Bottom line: include contact information in your email.

 An Email Marketer may reason: using the right tools with the wrong results.
-The spell checker works as designed, but human error accidently changed a misspelled word to a misplaced word: in all applicable places my email now reads manger instead of manager.
+The spell checker works as designed, but human error accidentally changed a misspelled word to a misplaced word: in all applicable places my email now reads manger instead of manager.
 And I didn’t catch the error.

 Suggestion: Always use a spell checker.
 Lyris ListManager, (for the past several years), offers a built-in spell checker for content before you send it out.
-In addition, engage another person to proofread your content for error besides spelling.
-Check for understanding, presentation and flow before you hit that send key.
+In addition, engage another person to proofread your content for an error besides spelling.
+Check for understanding, presentation, and flow before you hit that send key.

 8. Subscriber Perspective: I hate spam.
 I vaguely recall receiving an email from this company several months ago but I really forgot who they are.
 I think it was spam that I got last time.
 Not going to open this email: how did I ever get on this list?